Ambient header video

 When disaster strikes, Oxfam works with a global network of local organizations to address urgent humanitarian needs and protect lives.
 We deliver food, clean water, cash, and information, working closely with local leaders who know how best to help people in need.

-Since the outbreak of conflict in Gaza in 2023, Oxfam has worked with local partners to head off famine by distributing cash, food, and hygiene items.
+Since the outbreak of conflict in Gaza in 2023, Oxfam has worked with local partners to distribute food, water, and hygiene items.
 In early 2024, Oxfam began working with our partners to provide clean, desalinated water from wells in southern Gaza with solar-powered pumps, trucking water to areas hosting displaced people, and installing latrines.
-By working closely with our partners in Gaza, Oxfam has helped reached more than 335,000 people with humanitarian assistance.
+By working closely with our partners in Gaza, Oxfam has helped reached more than 1.2 million people with humanitarian assistance.

-In many other areas, it is apparent that they way we produce and distribute food is not meeting the needs of all people.
+In many other areas of the world, it is apparent that the way we produce and distribute food is not meeting the needs of all people.
 That's why Oxfam is working with local communities across the world to build resilient and sustainable local food systems able to provide nourishing food for everyone to solve world hunger.

 Vietnamese farmer Hoang Thi Lien, 53, right, and Nguyen Thi My, 49, are specialists in the System of Rice Intensification.
 They teach other farmers innovative techniques to produce more rice using less water and seed.
 Chau Doan/Oxfam America